-A HCFSA (General Purpose FSA) allows an Eligible Employee to set aside pre-tax contributions to pay for qualified Out-of-Pocket Medical, Prescription, Dental, and Vision expenses that are not covered under the group health care plan.
-During initial enrollment and during each annual benefits enrollment, an Employee must decide whether they wish to participate in a HCFSA for the upcoming Benefit Plan
+An HCFSA (General Purpose FSA) allows an Eligible Employee to set aside pre-tax contributions to pay for qualified Out-of-Pocket Medical, Prescription, Dental, and Vision expenses that are not covered under the group health care plan.
+During initial enrollment and during each annual benefits enrollment period, an Employee must decide whether they wish to participate in an HCFSA for the upcoming Benefit Plan Year.

-Year.
 At that time, the Employee must also elect the amount to be contributed monthly from their earnings over the course of the Benefit Plan Year into the account.
 The minimum and maximum amount that may be elected is specified in the current MUS Choices Enrollment Workbook.
-A HCFSA may not be elected or terminated mid-year due to a special enrollment period.
-If an Employee does not complete a new HCFSA election during annual benefits enrollment, the Employee will not be enrolled in a HCFSA for the upcoming Benefit Plan Year.
+An HCFSA may not be newly elected or terminated mid-year due to a Special Enrollment period, subject to Plan restrictions.
+If an Employee does not complete a new HCFSA election during the annual benefits enrollment period, the Employee will not be enrolled in an HCFSA for the upcoming Benefit Plan Year.

-ELIGIBLE HCFSA EXPENSES: Expenses that are eligible for reimbursement include, but are not limited to: annual Deductibles, Coinsurance, Copayments, amounts remaining after the Medical Plan has paid Benefit Maximums, Dental and orthodontia expenses, prescription drug costs, over-thecounter drugs/medications eligible without a practitioner's prescription, Vision expenses, menstrual care products, hearing aids and exams, and other Covered Medical Expenses.
+ELIGIBLE HCFSA EXPENSES: Expenses that are eligible for reimbursement include, but are not limited to: annual Deductibles, Coinsurance, Copayments, amounts remaining after the Medical Plan has paid Benefit Maximums, Dental and orthodontia expenses, prescription drug costs, over-the-counter drugs/medications eligible without a practitioner's prescription, Vision expenses, menstrual care products, hearing aids and exams, and other Covered Medical Expenses.

 Eligible Expenses must be incurred during the Benefit Plan Year.
-A Plan Participant may submit a claim and request reimbursement from the HCFSA any time during the Benefit Plan Year for up to the full annual elected amount.
+A Plan Participant may submit a claim and request reimbursement from the HCFSA at any time during the Benefit Plan Year for up to the full annual elected amount.
 Requests for reimbursement must be for amounts of \$10.00 or more.
 No exceptions will be made for late claim submissions.